 Things only change when we choose to change them, and R/evolution changes minds.
 I had already read R/evolution before visiting Whitehaven.
 Without it, would I have recognised the gap in the museum's displays, the missing reflection on its abhorrent past?
 Maybe, but certainly not as definitely and and not with as much resulting impact as I did after reading Johnson's book.

 I haven't managed to find a black-owned rum distillery.
 They may exist, and I'd love to know.
 But the very fact that I haven't found one yet speaks volumes.
-Reparations is not initially about money, apologies, land reform, or wealth distribution.
+Reparations are not initially about money, apologies, land reform, or wealth distribution.
 Not really, not as far as I understand.
-At its core it's about memory.
+At its core, reparations are about memory.
 What we are allowed to remember, and what we are told to forget.
 What is inconvenient, and what should be left alone.
-When that is addressed, the rest follows.
+When that is addressed, I hope the rest follows.

 That's why we stock R/evolution by Tenea D. Johnson - an inconveniently amazing book.
 And that's why I no longer buy rum.